NuevoFoundation/workshops/content/english/javascript-basics/Arrays/Properties.md

 weight: 4
 ---

 Array properties or characteristics are a way to describe the attributes of the array.
-Example: total no of elements, value at a particular index etc...
+Examples include: the total number of elements, the value at a particular index, etc...

 Here is a list of the properties of the Array object along with their description.